 $ bin/dev version # check the foreman version

-For this we need to default to the start
+For this we need to default to the start command, but allow overriding it.

-And we’ll need to pass other arguments on to heroku local
+And we’ll need to pass other arguments on to heroku local.

 #!/usr/bin/env bash